 It is more useful in many situations to assess the size of the standard error relative to the magnitude of the characteristic being measured (the standard error is defined as the square root of the variance).

-The coefficient of variation $(\mathcal{CV})$ provides such a measure.
+The coefficient of variation (cv) provides such a measure.
 It is the ratio of the standard error of the survey estimate to the value of the estimate itself expressed as a percentage.
-It is very useful in comparing the precision of several different survey estimates, where their sizes or scales differ from one another.